Portree and Minginish, Isle of Skye

 Today the chapel and graveyard are overgrown with moss, but the ruins of old gravestones and several small chapels still stand.
 Two crusader tombs are especially memorable; one lies in the open on the western side of the island, the other within the walls of a compact chapel.

-To get to St Columba’s Island, park in a layby opposite the entry to the Skeabost Hotel.
+To get to St Columba’s Island, park in a layby opposite the entrance to the Skeabost Hotel.
 Walk up the hotel drive to reach an overgrown road on the right that crosses an old bridge.
 Turn left immediately after the bridge and follow the trail to the island, which should be easily visible about a hundred yards ahead.

 Much of Skye is treeless, with large expanses of peat moorland and open ground.
-But this is no barren wildrerness.
+But this is no barren wilderness.
 There are pockets of dense coniferous forest, and broadleaf habitat as well.
 On the slopes of Beinn na Greine, pressing up against the southern outskirts of Portree, is a small area of woodland crossed by walking trails, with small burns tumbling down waterfalls on their way to Loch Portree and the sea.

 The walks here are not strenuous, and provide a nice sheltered alternative to the more open and decidedly more vigorous walking opportunities elsewhere in the area.
-Park in the Visitor Centre parking lot immediately south of Portree, and follow the well made trails into a still world of moss and lichen, tall trees and quiet water.
+Park in the Visitor Centre parking lot immediately south of Portree, and follow the well-made trails into a still world of moss and lichen, tall trees and quiet water.

 Portree is the largest town on Skye, though it would qualify as a medium-sized village almost anywhere else.
 The core of Portree is a collection of colourful cottages clustered around the small, round harbour, where fishing boats bob at anchor in a timeless scene.
 The town derives its name from the Gaelic 'Port-an-Righ', for 'Royal Port', or 'King's Port', a reference to the visit in 1540 of James V.